1. Home

 Once you have configured a SAML 2.0 SSO application in your IdP account, it can then be used to complete your SSO setup in Terminus.

 a.
-Copy the Single Sign-On URL and paste it in your Terminus settings
+Copy the Single Sign-On URL and paste it into your Terminus settings

-The above example shows URL for Microsoft Azure AD based login.
+The above example shows the URL for Microsoft Azure AD-based login.

 Your IdP may refer to it as Login URLSingle Sign-On URL, or something else.

 b.
-Download or copy the certificate and paste it in your Terminus settings
+Download or copy the certificate and paste it into your Terminus settings

-Paste the entire text that begins with —–BEGIN CERTIFICATE—– and ends with —–END CERTIFICATE—–
+Paste the entire text that begins with —–BEGIN CERTIFICATE—– and ends with —–

 The above is just an example.
 You will need to use your own certificate.

-This setting will require all non-admin team members to use your IdP SSO and disable any password based login.
-Members with admin privileges will still be able to login via password in case there are errors in SSO setup.
+This setting will require all non-admin team members to use your IdP SSO and disable any password-based login.
+Members with admin privileges will still be able to log in via password in case there are errors in the SSO setup.

 When you click Save, SSO will be activated on your account.